 How has your debt built up? – There are many ways to accrue debt.
 Having a mortgage taking up a significant portion of your credit limit is highly unlikely to be viewed as a negative.
 However, having 10 different credit cards, all of which are close to their limit, will be viewed as a red flag.

 Your credit rating can be affected simply by lenders searching your credit file.
 Each time it is done they leave a “footprint”.
 This tells other lenders that you are on the hunt for credit.
 If there are lots of footprints on your file in a relatively short space of time then a new lender may get suspicious.
-So, take care about making too many applications for credit.
+So, take care of making too many applications for credit.

 Although your credit rating plays an undeniably important role when it comes to successfully applying for the cheapest loans available, a poor credit rating will not result in all loans being unavailable to you.